apache/jackrabbit-oak/oak-run/README.md

     --port 27101           - MongoDB port
-    --db <name>            - MongoDB database (default is a generated name) --dropDBAfterTest true - Whether to drop the MongoDB database after the test --base target          - Path to the base file (Tar and H2 setup), --mmap <64bit?>        - TarMK memory mapping (the default on 64 bit JVMs) --cache 100            - cache size (in MB) --csvFile <file>       - Optional csv file to report the benchmark results
+    --db <name>            - MongoDB database (default is a generated name) --dropDBAfterTest true - Whether to drop the MongoDB database after the test --base target          - Path to the base file (Tar setup), --mmap <64bit?>        - TarMK memory mapping (the default on 64 bit JVMs) --cache 100            - cache size (in MB) --csvFile <file>       - Optional csv file to report the benchmark results